ryanmio/kenya-nigeria-prep-hallucination-audit/docs/hallucination_supply_forecast.md

 ## Hypothesis

-The Lancet HIV Comment's sentence _"Predictive models have been used to **forecast supply needs** for HIV prevention"_ did **not** originate from the academic paper it cites (Balzer et al., CID 2020).
-Instead, it was copied—directly or via an LLM—from a sponsor marketing document (Audere white-paper) which contains that exact phrase.
+The Lancet HIV Comment's sentence _"Predictive models could further enhance these programmes by helping providers identify individuals at greatest risk of HIV acquisition, forecast supply needs, and target outreach efforts more effectively.7"_ combines ideas from multiple sources.
+The risk-stratification and targeted-outreach clauses are consistent with Balzer et al. (CID 2020), the cited reference. **The middle phrase—"forecast supply needs"—does not appear in Balzer et al. and instead closely matches language in a sponsor marketing document (Audere white-paper).**

+Our hypothesis is that this supply-forecast fragment entered the sentence via an AI-assisted rewrite that drew on the Audere text and was then mis-attributed to Balzer.

 If true, modern LLMs should reproduce the supply-forecast claim when summarising the Audere paper, but **not** when summarising Balzer et al.  As an additional control, we test the same prompts with **no source** to measure the background hallucination rate.